 Military Access to Education Records: Under the Solomon Amendment, Lesley University may not in policy or practice prohibit or prevent the Secretary of Defense and his/her representatives from obtaining, for military recruiting purposes, entry to campus, access to students on campus, or access to directory information, nor may Lesley University institute an anti ROTC policy.
 Pursuant to the Solomon Amendment, for the purpose of military recruiting, Lesley University must permit Department of Defense entities to obtain the following student information: name, address, telephone listing, age or year of birth, level of education (e.g., freshman, sophomore, or degree awarded for a recent graduate), and academic major.
 However, if a student has formally requested that such information be withheld from public disclosure, Lesley University may not provide such information to the Department of Defense entities.
 See above for the process for requesting that such information be withheld from public disclosure.

-Under the Family Educational Rights and Privacy Act of 1974 (FERPA), the Office of the University Registrar may not release information pertaining to a student's academic record to another individual unless authorized by the student.
+Under the Family Educational Rights and Privacy Act of 1974 (FERPA) and subject to certain exceptions, the University may not release information pertaining to a student's education record to another individual unless authorized by the student.

-See the downloads box in the right column to find the FERPA release form, to approve the release of your academic records to another individual.
+See the downloads box in the right column to find the FERPA release forms, to approve the release of your education records to another individual.

 Forms for Students and Alumni